softwarecrash/BMSC2MQTT/README.md

 # BMSC2MQTT

-User documentation for the BMSC2MQTT firmware project.

-This README is intended for end users (setup, operation, and daily usage).

 ## What The Device Does

 - Reads BMS data via Bluetooth (BLE) or wired (UART/RS485), depending on BMS type.